Ohio Sports Betting 2026 | Legality & Best Sportsbooks

 Other types of betting in Ohio

-Casinos: Ohio is home to four commercial casinos, where players can enjoy slot machines, poker, and traditional table games like blackjack, roulette, and craps.
+• Casinos: Ohio is home to four commercial casinos offering slot machines, poker rooms, and traditional table games such as blackjack, roulette, and craps.
+These venues also host retail sportsbooks in several locations.

 Responsible gaming in Ohio